RolandBouwer/RolandBouwer.github.io/_posts/2025-04-22-python-automated-testing.md

 ---
-title: "Automating Application Testing with Pytest"
+title: "Automated Application Testing Using Pytest"
 published: true
 ---

-## Introduction
+**Introduction**

 Automated testing is essential for ensuring application reliability and efficiency.
 Combining the power of Pytest, VS Code, and Playwright, you can create robust end-to-end test suites.
 In this guide, we’ll demonstrate how to automate a search functionality test for Google using a sample site and generate search questions dynamically with ChatGPT prompts.